-5.35 Outline permission was granted in 2001 for the erection of 350 dwellings on the site.
+5.34 Outline permission was granted in 2001 for the erection of 350 dwellings on the site.
 This development has been phased with reserved matters applications for 88, 17 and 237 dwellings being submitted.
 The site for 17 dwellings was completed by March 2005.
-The site for 88 dwellings is complete except for 6 flats and the larger development is still under construction with only 57 dwellings complete, 59 under construction and 121 dwellings not yet started.
+The site for 88 dwellings is complete except for 6 flats which were under construction in March 2007.
+The adjacent scheme for 237 dwellings now has 127 completed dwellings, 95 under construction and 15 not started.